Save 50% off your entire blog purchase with code: SAVEBIG

 Centers in kindergarten is a must!
 However, figuring out how to start kindergarten centers can be tough.
 Here are a few ideas to help you get ready so you can love your daily center time.

-A dough activity is another great option for a simple activity.
+A play dough center is another great option for a simple activity to use when you’re introducing centers to your students.

 Centers in kindergarten is a must!
 However, figuring out how to start kindergarten centers can be tough.
 Here are a few ideas to help you get ready so you can love your daily center time.